bookofproofs/bookofproofs.github.io/_sources/history/18th-century/euler.md

 * In St Petersburg he lived with Daniel Bernoulli who, already unhappy in Russia, had requested that Euler bring him tea, coffee, brandy and other delicacies from Switzerland.
 * Euler became professor of physics at the Academy in 1730 and, since this allowed him to become a full member of the Academy, he was able to give up his Russian navy post.
 * Daniel Bernoulli held the senior chair in mathematics at the Academy but when he left St Petersburg to return to Basel in 1733 it was Euler who was appointed to this senior chair of mathematics.
-* The financial improvement which came from this appointment allowed Euler to marry which he did on 7 January 1734, marrying Katharina Gsell, the daughter of a painter from the St Petersburg Gymnasium.
-* Katharina, like Euler, was from a Swiss family.
-* Euler claimed that he made some of his greatest mathematical discoveries while holding a baby in his arms with other children playing round his feet.
 * We will examine Euler's mathematical achievements later in this article but at this stage it is worth summarising Euler's work in this period of his career.
 * The publication of many articles and his book Mechanica (1736-37), which extensively presented Newtonian dynamics in the form of mathematical analysis for the first time, started Euler on the way to major mathematical work.
 * Euler's health problems began in 1735 when he had a severe fever and almost lost his life.